-Examples of Evidence are provided for each element of the rubric.
-While these Examples of Evidence can be a guide for evaluator training and discussion, they are only examples and should not be used as a checklist.
-As evaluators learn and use the rubric, they should review these Examples of Evidence and generate additional examples from their own experience that could also serve as evidence of Proficient practice.
+Potential Sources of Evidence are provided for each Domain of the rubric.
+While these Potential Sources of Evidence can be a guide for evaluator training and discussion, they are only examples and should not be used as a checklist.
+As evaluators learn and use the rubric, they should review these Potential Sources of Evidence and generate additional examples from their own experience that could also serve as evidence of Proficient practice.

-Strategies for Using the CCL Leader Evaluation Rubric:
+Strategies for Using the CT Leader Evaluation and Support Rubric 2015:

-Helping administrators get better: The rubric is designed to be developmental in use.
-It contains a detailed continuum of performance for every indicator within the CCL: Connecticut School Leadership Standards in order to serve as a guide and resource for school leaders and evaluators to talk about practice, identify specific areas for growth and development, and have language to use in describing what improved practice would be.
+Developing a growth mindset: The rubric is designed to be developmental in use.
+It contains a detailed continuum of performance for every indicator in the CT Leader Evaluation and Support Rubric 2015 in order to serve as a guide and resource for school leaders and evaluators to talk about leadership practice, identify specific areas for growth and development, and describe leadership actions that will lead to school and district improvement.